elastic/kibana/rfcs/text/0015_buildkite.md

 ### Elastic Buildkite PR Bot

+#### Overview

 For TeamCity, we built a bot that was going to handle webhooks from GitHub and trigger builds for PRs based on configuration, user permissions, etc. Since we will not be moving to TeamCity, we've repurposed this bot for Buildkite, since Buildkite does not support all of our requirements around triggering builds for PRs out-of-the-box.
+The bot supports everything we currently use in Jenkins, and has some additional features as well.

 TODO add link to repo when available